dcomartin/TalkAbstracts/Tails from the Event Sourcing Trenches.md

 and when should you concider using it?

 Attendees will learn about key lessons learned in the development of real world event sourced systems.
-Enabling them to make decisions on when and where event sourcing may be applicable implement.
+Enabling them to make decisions on when and where to use event sourcing.